 To our surprise, the TACV flight is operated by Icelandair.
 A pilot named Jónsson says some things over the intercom in English.
 The flight attendants seem to be Cabo Verdean, as they speak Portuguese.

-We have individual screens, and in between looking out the window to spot the Teide mountain on Tenerife as we pass over the Canary Islands, I watch some depressing Icelandic movie called And Breathe Normally.
-One of the leads plays a woman from Guinea-Bissau – like Cabo Verde, a former Portuguese colony – but she speaks only French and English, which confuses the shit out of me.
+We have individual screens.
+I watch some depressing Icelandic movie called And Breathe Normally.
+In between scenes I look out the window to spot the Teide mountain on Tenerife as we pass over the Canary Islands.
+I remember the holiday to Tenerife my grandma took me on as a kid.
+Back in the movie, one of the leads plays a woman from Guinea-Bissau – like Cabo Verde, a former Portuguese colony – but she speaks only French and English, which confuses the shit out of me.

 We get food, a child screams that sets off another child’s screaming, and the sun goes down.
 Pretty normal things.
 We lower altitude and fly over Sal, to approach the runway from the south.
 We can already see the lights in Santa Maria, where we will be staying for a few days.
 Our landing is smooth.
 On the tarmac, our group gets divided into people who have a connecting flight to Dakar in Senegal, and those who get out in Amílcar Cabral International airport (SID).